cha55son/react-trivia-app/README.md

 #### Mobile approach

 I've primarily built web apps for desktops so thought this would be a fun exercise.
+I kept all the buttons to the mid or lower portion of the screen to make it easier to hit with your thumb.

 #### Routing